NikhilKaushal20/PersonalPortfolio/DEPLOYMENT.md

 # Deployment Guide

-Your portfolio is now ready for deployment on multiple platforms!
-Here are the configurations provided:
+Your simplified portfolio is now ready for deployment!
+No database required.

 ## 🚀 Vercel Deployment